gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

 {: style="text-align: justify;"}

 ### Method
 DS I-BN is a module that consists of $M$ normalization layers, using parameters of each normalization layer to capture domain-specific features of each individual domain in $M$ source domains.
-Specifically, during training, instances from domain $m$ only go through the normalization layer $m_{th}$ in the DS I-BN module.
+Specifically, during training, instances $\mathbf{X}_{m}$ from domain $m$ only go through the $m^{th}$ normalization layer in the DS I-BN module.
+Figure 4 illustrates the DS I-BN module.
 {: style="text-align: justify;"}

 ## 5. Results